 Support UNFPA Funding Act

 The United Nations Population Fund (UNFPA) works diligently to bring reproductive health services to people who are most in need, such as those in crisis and disaster settings like Haiti and Afghanistan.
-That’s why Rep. Chrissy Houlahan (D-PA) introduced the Support UNFPA Funding Act on June 16, 2021.
+That’s why Rep. Chrissy Houlahan (D-PA) reintroduced the Support UNFPA Funding Act on June 15, 2023.

 The Support UNFPA Funding Act authorizes needed investments—for the next five years—in UNFPA’s crucial work to eliminate the unmet need for contraceptives, to end preventable maternal deaths, to end gender based violence, to abolish harmful practices like female genital mutilation and child marriage, and to support humanitarian efforts in areas affected by crises.

-Please urge your representative to co-sponsor the Support UNFPA Funding Act (H.R.
-3938) to ensure that this critical agency can rely on U.S. support!
+Please urge your representative to co-sponsor the Support UNFPA Funding Act (H.R.4166) to ensure that this critical agency can rely on U.S. support!

 Women's Health Protection Act (WHPA)